- Chart

 Core Business Areas

-- Value-Added Services: Beyond core payment processing, Visa offers a suite of services that enhance payment experiences and security for financial institutions, merchants, and consumers.
-These include fraud prevention tools, data analytics, loyalty programs, consulting services, and digital payment solutions like tokenization and mobile payment platforms.
+- Value-Added Services: Beyond core transaction processing, Visa offers a suite of services such as fraud prevention, data analytics, loyalty programs, and consulting to its partners.

 Leadership and Structure